Amanv333/ticket-booking/README.md

 ## Usage
 - Access the application at `http://localhost:8080` (modify port if configured differently).
+- First register yourself and Define the role In the Database table In this There are three roles ('ROLE_ADMIN','ROLE_USER','ROLE_MANAGER')

 ## Documentation
 - The API documentation is provided using Swagger UI.